HTTPArchive/almanac.httparchive.org/src/content/en/2022/cms.md

   )
 }}

-As of June 2022, 44.65% of websites within the desktop dataset are powered by a CMS, indicating a drop of 0.35% [from 2021](../2021/cms#cms-adoption).
-The mobile dataset shows an increase from 45.54% [in 2021](../2021/cms#cms-adoption) to 47.31% here in 2022.
+As of June 2022, 45% of websites within the desktop dataset are powered by a CMS, indicating a slight drop of [from 2021](../2021/cms#cms-adoption).
+The mobile dataset shows an increase from 46% [in 2021](../2021/cms#cms-adoption) to 47% here in 2022.
 In our estimate, the drop is more likely attributed to minor variances in attribution than an indicator of a downward trend in CMS usage.

 It is instructive to compare these numbers with another commonly used dataset, such as <a hreflang="en" href="https://w3techs.com/technologies/history_overview/content_management/all/q">W3Techs</a>, which reported that as of June 2021, 64.6% of websites are created using a CMS, up from 59.2% in June 2020, which is an increase of over 9%.